jlgerber/rustclass/lesson_01.md

 name = String::from("Mr. Meeseeks2");
 println!("Now my name is {}", name);
 ```

-To make it work, we need to declare that name is mutable
+To make it work, we need to declare that name is mutable:

 ```rust
 // create an owned string
 let mut name = String::from("Mr. Meeseeks");